What are the top visual effects schools in the U.S. for 2022?

 15. Rhode Island School of Design, Providence, Rhode Island

-Rhode Island School of Design (RISD) has Flim/Animation/Video Program that provides opportunities to study visual effects (VFX).
+Rhode Island School of Design (RISD) has a Film/Animation/Video (FAV) Program that provides opportunities to study visual effects (VFX).
 Leading to a BFA in FAV (BFA FAV), the program features a focus in Live Action Open Media, or Animation.
 Course examples include Digital Effects and Compositing for the Screen, Advanced Stop Motion, Computer Generated Imagery 3D, Advanced Sound Design and Production, Computer Animation: Integrated Techniques, Experimental Film Techniques, Film Practices, Lighting For The Moving Image, and Senior Studio: Live Action.

 Other program features include collaborative study, workshops, access to animation and live action studios, studios for green screen and blackout shooting, and Apple workstations equipped with Avid, Final Cut, Pro Tools, Autodesk Maya, the Adobe Production Suite, and a variety of animation software.
 A professional internship in a studio environment is also part of the program.